-- (1) Obtain a copy of the audited End of Year School Report (ED001) for the year being tested. - (2) Request a copy of the desk reviewed Cost Report or as of FY 2016 request the auditee download the Direct Medical Services Cost Report and Administrative Claim from the UMASS time study/ cost report system.
-If the auditee is unable to download the report, the report can be provided by DSS. - (3) Determine that the amounts reported on ED001 Schedule 4, Column 2, equal those amounts reported on the Cost Report. - (4) Test remaining data in the Cost Report supporting documentation and review for completeness and accuracy.
+- (1) Obtain a copy of the audited End of Year School Report (EFS) for the year being tested. - (2) Request a copy of the desk reviewed Cost Report or as of FY 2016 request the auditee download the Direct Medical Services Cost Report and Administrative Claim from the UMASS time study/ cost report system.
+If the auditee is unable to download the report, the report can be provided by DSS. - (3) Determine that the amounts reported on EFS Special Education Eligible per subsection (h) of section 10, equal or exceed those amounts reported on the Cost Report.
+Lines to be compared to the Cost Report include SE205 Purchased Services (not including transportation), SE207 Supplies (not including instructional supplies), SE208 Property Services, and SE 210 All Other Expenditures.
+Cost Report should only report SBCH covered services captured in those EFS line details. - (4) Test remaining data in the Cost Report supporting documentation and review for completeness and accuracy.